Perumal Tirumoli

-The Perumal Tirumoli (பெருமாள் திருமொழி) is a work of Tamil Hindu literature written by Kulasekhara Alvar, one of the Alvars, the poet-saints of the Sri Vaishnava tradition.
-This work, which is a part of the Nalayira Divya Prabandham, consists of 105 hymns, that are numbered 647 to 750 in the compendium.
+The Perumal Tirumoli (பெருமாள் திருமொழி) is a work of Tamil Hindu literature composed by Kulasekhara Alvar, one of the Alvars, the poet-saints of the Sri Vaishnava tradition.
+This work, which is part of the Nalayira Divya Prabandham, consists of 105 hymns numbered 647 to 750 in the compendium.
 It is dedicated to the worship of Vishnu, who is referred to as Perumal.

 Hymns

-The Perumal Tirumoli notably contain five decads on the holy town of Srirangam, and five each on Rama and Krishna, the latter considered to be of great poetic merit.
+The Perumal Tirumoli mostly contains decads on the holy town of Srirangam, as well as on Rama and Krishna, the latter of which are regarded as having great poetic merit.

 The first pasuram, or hymn, of this work is as follows: